PacificCommunity/ofp-vu-2025-r-training/slides.md

 - Requires no software installation
 - Recommended for those who do not have R or RStudio installed yet

+**Think of it as:** watching Netflix on your browser instead of using the app.

 ---

 # .R and .qmd files